 - Vomiting blood or material that looks like coffee grounds.

-- Black stools that look like tar, or stools that contain dark red blood.
+- Passing black stools that look like tar, or stools that contain dark red blood.

 What causes peptic ulcers?